Adoptions before 2010: applying if you're 18 or over

 Applying for adoption information if you're 18 or over

 If you wish to obtain identifying information about a birth parent or adopted person you'll first need to download and complete the application to obtain adoption information form.
-If you are a birth parent or an adopted person, there is no fee for applying for adoption information when using this form with FACS.
+If you are a birth parent or an adopted person, there is no fee for applying for adoption information when using this form with DCJ.
 By completing the application form you can gain access to the following:

 - Adoption Information Certificate